Meet the UXEs

 Shana: My primary work consists of designing and building reusable components through a standardized design system.
 I work closely with the designers, researchers and other engineers on my team as we design and iterate on experiences to support users across cloud.google.com.
 I also help maintain the end-to-end process of launching experiences.

 Ian: My role as a UXE in Google Health is to help the UX team explore interactive features for software that allow clinicians to quickly search through complex patient information, and provides a comprehensive view of a patient’s records.
-This requires building prototypes of new user interfaces and visualizations—and since we test these features with clinicians, the prototypes often need to have real data, it is critical that we design, research, and test our products in a rigorous way.
+This requires building prototypes of new user interfaces and visualizations—and since we test these features with clinicians, the prototypes often need to have real and synthetic data, it is critical that we design, research, and test our products in a rigorous way.

 Alex: I’ve built custom hardware; built simulated hardware using iOS devices; built webapps to develop experiences; built prototypes to help iterate on designs; come up with new features and product ideas; and tried to connect dots that might not generally happen until the final stages of development.
 I’m often the first person to run into strange edge cases, so bringing these to design early helps engineering avoid those pitfalls.

 Caroline: I work with maps and data to prototype new designs.

 Beyond the myriad technical smarts required to do their job, being a UXE requires a thoughtful—and flexible—approach to work.